Rock 'n' Roll Train: Background

-Originally composed with the title "Runaway Train", the song was first heard by fans on 15 August 2008, at the shooting of its music video in London.
+Originally composed with the title "Runaway Train", the song was first heard by fans on 15 August 2008, at the shooting of its music video in Black Island Studios in London.

 The song is notable for the novel way it was leaked online when one Scottish fan at the video shoot memorized the riff and sung it on YouTube, with other YouTubers adding vocals and further guitar parts.
 Angus Young initially conceived the song, and his brother Malcolm Young created the backing vocal harmony of the chorus ("Running right off the track").
 The song is also centered around guitar riffs and elemental drum beats.

 On 27 August 2008, close to midnight, the single was uploaded to AC/DC's official website and AC/DC's MySpace.
 It made its worldwide radio debut on 28 August at 17:00 New Zealand time on The Rock radio station.
 Many Australian stations played the song straight after their 4:00 pm news services.
 The song later made its way onto classic rock radio stations Planet Rock, Absolute Radio Classic Rock, Radio Caroline, radio2XS and Rock Radio in the UK.
 The song made its North American debut on 28 August on CKQB-FM in Ottawa, Ontario, Canada.
 "Rock 'n' Roll Train" debuted at number one on the Canadian rock chart for the week ending 5 September.

 On 30 August 2008, the first Saturday of the U.S. college football season, the song was played extensively on ESPN and ABC college football broadcasts as intro and bumper music, along with other AC/DC songs "Thunderstruck" and "For Those About to Rock (We Salute You)".
 It was also played on a promo for CBS's Criminal Minds.
 It peaked at number one on the U.S. Billboard Hot Mainstream Rock Tracks chart.
-In November 2008 the song became AC/DC's first song to enter the U.S. dance chart.
+In November 2008 the song became AC/DC's first song to enter the U.S. dance chart as a result of several white label remixes being played in clubs.

 Throughout the month of November, the World Wrestling Entertainment website featured the music video for "Rock 'N' Roll Train", as well as the song "Spoilin' for a Fight", which was the theme to the Survivor Series 2008.

 The song was used to open shows on the Black Ice tour.
 A cartoon was played on the giant video screen above the stage; at the end of this cartoon a life-sized train came crashing out onto the stage.
 It is at this point that the band came out on stage and proceeded to play the song.

 The song "Rock 'N' Roll Train" was also used in an episode of Knight Rider titled "Knight to King's Pawn".